 A Unique & Rich Combination in an Ed Psych and Ed Tech Doctoral Program

-The nationally ranked Educational Psychology and Educational Technology (EPET) doctoral program produces scholars and leaders in the study of human learning and development and/or in the development and study of diverse technologies supporting learning and teaching.
+The nationally ranked Educational Psychology and Educational Technology (EPET) doctoral program produces scholars and leaders in the study of human learning and development and/or in the design and study of diverse technologies supporting learning and teaching.
 It emphasizes rigorous scholarship and diverse analytical perspectives on learning, development and technology embedded in culture and society.

 The program prepares graduates to pursue careers in university research and teaching, research on and development of educational technologies and leadership roles in school systems and the private sector.